decentxyz/DecentSDK-docs/SDK/Overview.md

-# DCNTSDK
+---
+title: "Overview"

-#### A proxy factory enabling low-cost deployments of the core contracts available within the DecentSDK
+excerpt: "A proxy factory enabling low-cost deployments of the core contracts available within the DecentSDK."
+---
 This contract serves as a permanent, immutable, and permissionless foundation upon which to build your application.
 It's primary function is to allow artist-owned and gas-efficient deployments of the core contracts within the DecentSDK.

 ### Mainnet Deployments